HaleyHalcyon/kokanu/README.md

-# kokanu
+# Ikama Tasuwi
-Ikama Tasuwi, a Sitelen Pona descendant for the Kokanu IAL
+a Sitelen Pona descendant for the Kokanu IAL